zchee/golang-wiki/AssemblyPolicy.md

 * assembly code needs benchmarks showing it's worth it

 * minimize use of assembly.
 We'd rather have a small amount of assembly for a 50% speedup rather than twice as much assembly for a 55% speedup.
+Explain the decision to place the assembly/Go boundary where it is.

+* explain why you need the assembly.
+What changes in the compiler and standard library would allow you to replace this assembly with Go?
+(New intrinsics, SSA pattern matching, other optimizations.)

 * make your assembly easy to review, and ideally auto-generated from a Go program so we can review the generator program.
 Comment it well.

 * test it well.
 The bar for new assembly code is high.
 It needs commensurate test coverage.
+The generic existing high-level tests are often not enough to test hundreds of lines of assembly.
+Test subroutines individually.

 *TODO*: add more.
 This document is a work in progress.